 The festival was well designed for foodies and families to keep everyone entertained.
-Aside from the desserts, there was a photo booth station from Sweetapolita, bouncy play structures for the kids, and an area to meet a variety of animals provided by The Keepers.
+Aside from the tasty Ottawa dessert vendors, there was a photo booth station from Sweetapolita, bouncy play structures for the kids, and an area to meet a variety of animals provided by The Keepers.

 This year in no particular order my top 20 vendors at Dessertfest were the following:

 Donut Rain On My Parade

 Alecia from Donut Rain On My Parade made my personal favorite dessert at Dessertfest A Maple Splash Poutine which I have to admit I was a bit terrified about what it would taste like.
 Yet after one bite I quickly discovered it was brilliantly done, and so Canadian too!
 I also loved the small mini donuts too, I’m sure I’ll be stopping by their food truck someday soon.

 Leah The Baker was a true delight and she offered a variety of cookies including Dutch stroopwafels and cute cookie pops.